 In implementing its supervisory role, the Commission is in constant contact with the assessors of the state, communicating administrative, legal, appraisal and technical advice to assist assessors in the performance of their duties.
 This supervisory role is also evidenced by certain statutes relating to specific assessment areas.
 Under Section 138.235.2, the Commission is charged to see that leased tangible personal property in the state is properly taxed.
 In addition, a member of the Commission or some duly authorized representative thereof, must officially visit the several counties of the state at least once each year and inquire into methods of assessment.
 Section 138.415.
 The Commission also has the authority to convene a hearing concerning the assessment on any parcel in the state to ensure that all assessments have been made in compliance with law.
 Sections 138.460 and 138.470.
-However, it should be noted that the Commission is specifically prohibited from supervising "the fixing of any tax levied or to be levied" by any political subdivision or taxing authority in the state.
-Section 138.340.1.

-State Tax Commission Annual Report - 2013
+State Tax Commission Annual Report - 2014